friguzzi/cplint/README.md

     ?- pack_install(auc).
     ?- pack_install(matrix).

-`bddem` uses a foreign library and contains the library binaries for 32 and 64 bits Linux and 64 bits Windows.
+`bddem` uses a foreign library and contains the library binaries for 32 and 64 bits Linux, MacOs and 64 bits Windows.
 If you want to recompile the foreign library you can use

     ?- pack_rebuild(bdeem).

 On 32 and 64 bits Linux this should work out of the box.
-On 64 bits Windows the library must be rebuilt by hand, see the pack page [https://github.com/friguzzi/matrix](https://github.com/friguzzi/matrix).
+On 64 bits Windows the library must be rebuilt by hand, see the pack page [https://github.com/friguzzi/bddem](https://github.com/friguzzi/bddem).

 You can upgrade the pack with